rbondoc96/express-react-template/docs/code-standards.md

 ### Folder Structure <a name="jsts-react-folder-structure"></a>

 #### Components <a name="jsts-react-folder-structure-components"></a>
-In general, React components that are able to be composed in only a ***single*** file should stay in a single file.
+In general, React components that can composed in only a ***single*** file should stay in a single file.

 If the component needs another file, such as a `.css` file or is composed of other components, all files that make up this component should live in the same folder.
 The folder will be named after the main component, and the main component will be defined in `index.tsx`.
 This allows the main component to be imported like:
 ```ts